Quick Search:

 • Control Cost.
 Imagine losing your precious images on Google Photos without any backup.
 Then you have to turn to specialized staff for help.
 In this case, you’ll be charged a lot.
 However, if you have backups on another Google Photos account, you don’t need to spend money to restore your images.

-How to Backup Google Photos to Another Account Automatically
+How to Backup Google Photos to Another Account [Auto]

 For backup from Google Photos to another account, the most efficient way should be switching to an excellent third-party service, MultCloud.
 It is specialized in cloud to cloud backup, which helps users to backup files from one cloud account to another account (or from one cloud to another cloud) easily.

-Currently, MultCloud supports over popular cloud services such as Google Photos, OneDrive, SharePoint, Dropbox, Google Drive, Flickr, MEGA, Box, pCloud, FTP, etc., and allows users to manage those multiple cloud drives in only one platform.
+Currently, MultCloud supports over popular cloud services such as iCloud Drive, iCloud Photos, Google Photos, OneDrive, SharePoint, Dropbox, Google Drive, Flickr, MEGA, Box, pCloud, FTP, etc., and allows users to manage those multiple cloud drives in only one platform.
 For instance, you can download files directly to cloud.

 • Manage Multiple Clouds in One Place.
 Support over 30 cloud services FREE, allowing users to manage and backup data across different clouds in only one platform with one login.